-- Upgraded tech like a new laptop, a tablet, or a new phone.
+- Upgraded tech like a new laptop, latest tablet, or a new phone.

 - Gas gift card to cover 3-6 months of gas.

 - Meal gift cards (especially if they are moving out or heading off to college)–they can be giftcards to favorite restaurants, a meal service, or even a local grocery store.

-- AirBnB gift card or reservations at a hotel (so they can do a vaca with their friends).
+- AirBnB gift card or reservations at a hotel (so they can do a mini vaca or getaway with their friends).